skyll1111/Advanced-FPS-movement.-Unity/README.md

 # Advanced-FPS-movement.-Unity
-nice fps movement for unity with sliding wallrunning and edge jumping Everything explained in video from the file.
+nice fps movement for unity with sliding wallrunning and edge jumping.
+Everything explained in video from the file.